 - Wet mop and wipe all surfaces when using dry pigments.

 - Avoid using dishes, containers or utensils from the kitchen to mix and store paints and pigments.
-Once a container has been used for paints and pigments it should not be used for any other purpose.
+Do not use a container used to store paints and pigments for any other purpose.

 1.2 Water-Based Paints